 AAP Summary

-<Mandatory material – to be provided before Consent>
+This Recommendation provides multiple H.248 packages for support of TCP, complemented by models, considerations of package mode operations and signalling flows.

 Summary

-<Mandatory material>
+TCP is a connection-oriented IP transport protocol, which leads to specific support for H.248-controlled TCP bearer endpoints in H.248 media gateways (MG).
+Such support covers external bearer control procedures related to the establishment and release of TCP connections, as well as the MG internal interworking of TCP packets.
+This Recommendation provides multiple H.248 packages for support of TCP, complemented by models, considerations of package mode operations and signalling flows.

 1 Scope

-{Editor's note (2013-01 meeting): this scope section is still not complete and should be updated as soon as the Recommendation text becomes more mature.
-Contributions are solicited.}

 In scope of this Recommendation are H.248 IP media gateway TCP-based bearer interfaces.
 Such an H.248 MG provides various functions for processing of TCP/IP packets, TCP payload data and is involved in functions related to TCP protocol control information (based on TCP header flags).
 This Recommendation focuses primarily on the aspect of TCP connection control, which comprises the establishment and release of TCP bearer connections.

 The Recommendation considers